rnmapbox/maps/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+🚨🚨🚨
+* Please respect and fill out the issue template
-🚨 Before you report, please make sure you tested on a physical device 🚨
+* Before you report, please make sure you tested on a physical device
+* For build issues: Can you reproduce it on a clean install of the example app?
+* Please make sure, that code examples are formatted.

+If you want others to spend time on your issue, please make sure to first spend some time on the ticket.

+Not following the above will lead to the ticket being closed.
+Thanks for understanding.
+🚨🚨🚨

 **Describe the bug**